 In addition to the above, the Department of Foreign Affairs and Trade and Department of Education and Training may disclose the Confidential Information to:

 - the responsible Minister(s).

-- a House or a Committee of the Parliament of the Commonwealth of Australia.
+- Australian Parliamentary members and committees of the Parliament of the Commonwealth of Australia.

 - a third party contractor engaged by the Australian Government for audit-related purposes.